 The news about the development of a nuclear-powered underwater gas carrier in Russia has caused a wide resonance in the world, which is quite natural, notes the Chinese edition Sohu.
-Such vessels are capable of revolutionizing the global liquefied natural gas delivery system.
+Such vessels are capable of revolutionizing the global system of liquefied natural gas delivery.

 Imagine an underwater giant the size of an aircraft carrier sailing under the Arctic ice.